RickCogley/octopress-all/source/_posts/2008-12-11-iphone-tap-tips.markdown

-If not, take a peek at my "[iPhone tap tips](http://rick.cogley.info/goodies/reference/rick-cogley-iphone-tap-tips.php)" list for the answers and more, and most of all, **Enjoy**!
+If not, take a peek at my "[iPhone Tap Tips](/resources/rick-cogley-iphone-tap-tips/)" list for the answers and more, and most of all, **Enjoy**!